 Reaching for the Stars with Aspiration and Hope

-These are our main priorities for this year (2019-20):
+These are our main priorities for this year (2021-22):

-Focus on reading and developing a strong, cohesive approach to this.
-We want to have a clear 'language' of teaching reading across the school and are working to build a new approach that has a commonality of language, using Decode, Explain, Retrieve, Interpret and Choice.
-We are working in partnership with another school on this and are using a research based model this year to see how this works in practice.
+Review the impact on reading and developing a strong, cohesive approach that is embedded across the school.
+We want to see a clear 'language' of teaching reading across the school and the new approach that has a commonality of language, using Decode, Explain, Retrieve, Interpret and Choice and this to be having a clear impact on the children's reading skills.

 Phonics and spelling teaching is consistent and improving children’s reading and ability to spell

 Having invested in a new phonics scheme (Bug Club Phonics), school are working hard to improve the teaching in this area to be consistent and improve reading and spelling ability within the children.
 We are continuing to look at different spelling approaches within KS2, to see how the children apply their spelling learning into their writing and see impact on learning in books.

 We have a strong Mastery Maths vision at Bromesberrow, but this is continuing to develop to support our own schools curriculum development in this area, to see consistent and impactful teaching of mathematics in particular in reasoning and problem solving.

 Improve our teaching of RE, through investing in the CPD of Understanding Christianity as a resource for teachers and exploring the assessment we use to ensure the children are making good progress.
 Throughout, focusing on developing our children's skill in exploring belief, spirituality, morality, difference and diversity with a well thought about curriculum for our school, in a hope that this enables our children to have a better sense of self and others to be successful and respectful members of the wider community as they grow up.
 We will be working with the Diocese of Gloucester on this and are open and keen to learn from others and share the successes we enjoy.